Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 </facet_test>
 ```

-<p style="font-size: smaller; padding: 1em; border: 1px black solid;"><b>Note:</b> In Real Life we would move definite and indefinite articles in publisher names to the end for both sorting and retrieval, so that, for example, “The Weekly Times” would become “Weekly Times, The” and would sort with titles that begin with “w“.
-We omit that step here so that we can simplify the code and keep our focus specifically on facets.</p>
+**Note:** In Real Life we would move definite and indefinite articles in publisher names to the end for both sorting and retrieval, so that, for example, “The Weekly Times” would become “Weekly Times, The” and would sort with titles that begin with “w“.
+We omit that step here so that we can simplify the code and keep our focus specifically on facets.

 We could have written the following regular FLWOR expression to return essentially the same results: